Before getting into the topic, write down two things:

 Spend Under Management = Strategically Managed Spend

-The best definition of spend under management to achieve the most effective metric is to equate it to ‘strategically managed spend.’
-That involves:
+The best definition of spend under management to achieve the most effective metric is to equate it to "strategically managed spend."
+That involves taking the following measures:

 Strategically managed spend can include items that are pushed through operationally when procurement identifies that there is not enough value gained from doing more with it.
 There is no value in strategically sourcing a $100 item purchased twice per year.
 Just ensure that similar $100 items aren’t being purchased a combined 200 times per year, which could result in real and operational savings by consolidating the purchases, keeping it to one SKU and negotiating a volume discount.